To see updates on 2020 speakers, entertainment, vendors, door prizes and more, visit our FACEBOOK page HERE.

 Colorado's Lt.
-Governor Dianne Primavera is the perfect keynote speaker for the 4th Annual Jeffco International Women's Day.
-This year we are focused on women's health, and Ms. Primavera has comprehensive knowledge and personal experience in this area.
+Governor Dianne Primavera was the perfect keynote speaker for the 4th Annual Jeffco International Women's Day.
+In 2019 we are focused on women's health, and Ms. Primavera has comprehensive knowledge and personal experience in this area.

 Why are the IX Power Foundation and IX Power Clean Water involved in International Women's Day?